tha-rusha/Restaurant/README.md

 ## Acknowledgment

-We would like to express our gratitude to all those who have supported and contributed to the development of the King Meal Restaurant Management Website project.
+We would like to express our gratitude to all those who have supported and contributed to the development of the King Meal Restaurant Management System project.
 We appreciate the collective effort that has gone into making this project a success.

 ---